-Minesweepers were some of the smaller ships used in the U.S. Navy.
-These ships had very specific duties.
-It was the job of these ships and their crews to protect other navy vessels from mines, explosives that could be hiding under the water.
-Minesweepers detected mines to help create a safe path for ships, including amphibious ships landing troops and equipment during war.
+Minesweepers were some of the smaller ships in the U.S. Navy.
+These ships had very specific duties, to protect other navy vessels from mines, explosives hidden underwater.
+Minesweepers detected mines to create a safe path for ships, including amphibious ships landing troops and equipment during war.
 These ships were crucial during World War II landings.

-Like other navy ships the minesweepers were constructed using asbestos.
-In fact, the use of asbestos was especially important in these vessels because it was used to protect against heat and fire.
+Like other navy ships minesweepers were constructed using asbestos, which was especially important in these vessels because it protected against heat and fire.
 U.S. Navy veterans today have some of the highest rates of mesothelioma and other asbestos illnesses because of the amount of the substance used throughout all types of navy vessels, including the minesweepers.

-The modern use of minesweepers dates back to just before World War I. The British government recognized the important need to clear the seas of mines and initially used fishing trawlers to do the job, clearing mines from the English Channel.
+The modern use of minesweepers dates back to just before World War I. The British government recognized the need to clear the seas and initially used fishing trawlers to clear mines from the English Channel.
 A special fleet of mine-clearing trawlers assigned to the Royal Navy became the first modern minesweeping force.
-The first modern minesweeper crews were made up of fishermen outfitted with protective gear.
+Crews were made up of fishermen outfitted with protective gear.

-Eventually the British navy, along with others like the U.S. Navy, developed and constructed specialized vessels with equipment designed specifically for sweeping for and clearing out mines.
-The first dedicated minesweepers were used in World War I. The use of minesweepers peaked during World War II when both Axis and Allied forces relied heavily on them to protect their fleets and civilian and supply ships.
-They may even be considered the unsung heroes of that war.
-They often entered waters long before any other fleet ships did, clearing the way and making sure the area was safe.
+Eventually the British navy, along with others like the U.S. Navy, developed and built specialized vessels with equipment designed specifically for detecting and clearing mines.
+The first dedicated minesweepers were used in World War I, and their use peaked during World War II when both Axis and Allied forces relied heavily on them to protect their fleets and civilian ships.
+They may be considered the unsung heroes of that war, as they often entered waters long before any other fleet ships did, clearing the way and making sure the area was safe.
 In the U.S. Navy, minesweepers would go on to serve in other conflicts, including the Korean and Vietnam Wars and during the Cold War.

 Modern minesweepers contain specialized equipment, devices known as sweeps that detect mines under water.
 They are not supposed to detonate the mines and they are soundproofed to evade detection by enemy fleets.
 Mechanical sweeps cut the cables tied to mines and tag them so that the can be secured later.
 When detonating mines, minesweepers use equipment called influence sweeps.
 These are towed behind the ship and give off a signature that makes the mine detonate.